Probabilistic Deep Learning for Real-Time Large Deformation Simulations: Introduction

-As stated above, as a general methodology we focus on Bayesian Inference and related Bayesian Neural Networks (BNNs).
-Indeed, Bayesian approaches have been already considered in the context of FEM models; for instance in \citep{paul} uncertainties are quantified for hyperelastic soft tissues by incorporating stochastic parameters in a respective FEM model, while in \citep{hus} a thorough tutorial on using Bayesian Inference to solid mechanics problems is provided.
-However, the above mentioned approaches use Markov Chain Monte Carlo~(MCMC) type of methods, which are computationally intractable in the context of deep networks with millions of parameters.
-For that reason, in this work we use one of the well-known methods of performing approximate Bayesian inference---Variational Inference (VI) \citep{VI_graves}---in which an approximate distribution is used instead of the true Bayesian posterior over model parameters.
+Bayesian approaches have been already considered in the context of FEM models; for instance in \citep{paul} uncertainties are quantified for hyperelastic soft tissues by incorporating stochastic parameters in the FEM model, while in \citep{hus}\citep{zeraatpisheh} a thorough tutorial on using Bayesian Inference to solid mechanics problems is provided.
+In the present work, however, we focus on Bayesian Inference and related Bayesian Neural Networks (BNNs).
+Here, in the context of deep networks with millions of parameters, the application of widely used Markov Chain Monte Carlo~(MCMC) type of methods would be computationally intractable.
+For that reason, in this work we use one of the well-known methods for approximate Bayesian inference---Variational Inference (VI) \citep{VI_graves}---in which an approximate distribution is used instead of the true Bayesian posterior over model parameters.

 To sum up, the scope of the present work is to study the applicability of U-Net deep learning architectures to performing real-time predictions for large-deformation problems with uncertainties, where synthetic training data is provided by FEM simulations.
 The organisation of the paper is the following.
 In Section~\ref{sec: Methodology} we present the general methodology applied to a deterministic version of U-Net.
 In Section~\ref{sec: BDL} we introduce the extension of the framework to the Variational Bayesian Inference case.
 Then, in Section~\ref{sec: Results}, an extensive study of the proposed framework is performed, which is based on several 2D and 3D benchmark examples.
 The conclusions and future research directions are outlined in Section~\ref{sec: Conclusion}.